Princess Michael of Kent: Catholicism

-Princess Michael of Kent is a Roman Catholic, and attended several events during Pope Benedict XVI's state visit to the United Kingdom in September 2010.
-She attended Mass in Westminster Cathedral, where she was seated in the first row among other dignitaries, including Lord and Lady Nicholas Windsor, the Duke of Norfolk and former Prime Minister Tony Blair; the Pope gave them an audience after Mass.
-On the last day of the Pope's visit she attended the open-air Mass of beatification for Cardinal John Henry Newman at Cofton Park, Birmingham.
-Princess Michael was personally involved in the beatification process and attended several other celebrations relating to his beatification before and after the Cofton Park Mass.
+Marie-Christine is a Roman Catholic and attended several events during Pope Benedict XVI's state visit to the United Kingdom in September 2010.
+She attended Mass in Westminster Cathedral, where she was seated in the first row among other dignitaries, including Lord and Lady Nicholas Windsor, the Duke of Norfolk, and former Prime Minister Tony Blair; the Pope gave them an audience after Mass.
+On the final day of the visit, she attended the open-air Mass of beatification for Cardinal John Henry Newman at Cofton Park, Birmingham.
+Marie-Christine was personally involved in the beatification process and attended several other celebrations relating to it before and after the Cofton Park Mass.
 She also attended a civic dinner with invited dignitaries and bishops in Birmingham, before attending the Mass and meeting the Pope.
-Previously, in 2008, the Princess attended the translation of remains of Cardinal Newman at Birmingham Oratory.
+In 2008, she had attended the translation of Newman's remains at the Birmingham Oratory.

-Princess Michael of Kent represented the Duke of Edinburgh at the launching ceremony of the Green Pilgrimage Network in Assisi, Italy, in 2011.
-It was organised by the Alliance of Religions and Conservation (ARC), founded by the Duke of Edinburgh in 1995, in association with the World Wide Fund for Nature (WWF), of which Prince Philip was formerly President.
-The Princess spoke on behalf of the Duke of Edinburgh and led the opening procession.
+Marie-Christine represented the Duke of Edinburgh at the launching ceremony of the Green Pilgrimage Network in Assisi, Italy, in 2011.
+The event was organised by the Alliance of Religions and Conservation (ARC), founded by the Duke of Edinburgh in 1995, in association with the World Wide Fund for Nature (WWF), of which Prince Philip was formerly President.
+She spoke on the Duke's behalf and led the opening procession.

-In 2024, The Times published a letter to the editor, co-signed by Princess Michael of Kent and other Catholic and non-Catholic public figures, calling upon the Holy See to preserve what they describe as the "magnificent" cultural artifact of the Catholic Church's Traditional Latin Mass.
+In 2024, The Times published a letter to the editor co-signed by Marie-Christine and other Catholic and non-Catholic public figures, calling upon the Holy See to preserve what they described as the "magnificent" cultural artifact of the Catholic Church's Traditional Latin Mass.